Better experience in portrait mode.

 2. Innovation and the Spirit of the Maestro

-That value is also upheld by the current team.
+That value is also what the current team upholds.
 They believe that heritage will not survive if it is not developed.
-Innovation is the key so that batik does not just become a symbol of the past, but also a part of contemporary lifestyle.
+Innovation is the key so that batik does not only become a symbol of the past but also a part of contemporary lifestyle.

-The creative team brings renewal through colors that follow trends, the use of environmentally friendly materials like Tencel, and the exploration of new forms in men's and women's designs.
-But one thing that remains preserved is batik tulis, crafted handmade over months using luxurious fabrics such as silk, organza, and linen.
+The creative team brings renewal through colors that follow trends, the use of eco-friendly materials like Tencel, and the exploration of new forms in men's and women's designs.
+But one thing that remains preserved is batik tulis, crafted handmade over months using luxurious fabrics like silk, organza, and linen.

 3. Challenge: Pleasing Two Generations

 The solution?
 A flexible and collaborative approach.
 In addition to fashion collections, Iwan Tirta Private Collection is now also venturing into home decor, accessories, and even furniture.
-Collaborations with designers from various disciplines continue to be pursued, as long as their vision aligns.
+Collaborations with designers from various disciplines continue to take place, as long as their vision aligns.

-The bigger goal is to make batik a part of modern society's daily life.
+The larger goal is to make batik a part of modern people's daily lives.
 "We want Iwan Tirta to remain relevant in every era, not just as a cultural heritage, but as part of Indonesia's fashion and lifestyle," said Rindu.

 Each batik motif has a story.
 From Truntum, which symbolizes eternal love, to Parang, which means strength and resilience.
-Therefore, it is no surprise that each collection from Iwan Tirta is not just clothing, but also a living narrative.
+Thus, it is no wonder that each collection from Iwan Tirta is not just clothing, but also a living narrative.

 4. Award at the Nusantara Textile Parade 2025